akielaries/openGPMP/README.md

 on using these tools in your own project.

 # Run Examples
-So far I have only been able to create semi-working example using Linear-Regression.
+So far I have only been able to create semi-working example using basic arithmetic operations and Linear-Regression.
-All examples in the [drivers](https://github.com/akielaries/RM-pkg/tree/main/drivers) folder
+All examples are in the [drivers](https://github.com/akielaries/RM-pkg/tree/main/drivers) folder
 ```
 # clone the repo and enter
 $ git clone git@github.com:akielaries/RM-pkg.git
 $ cd RM-pkg

-# compile + run the Linear-Regression example using the provided Makefile
+# compile + run the arithmetic operation example using the provided Makefile
+$ make arith

+# compile + run the Linear-Regression example
 $ make lin-reg

-# to remove the generated binary
+# to remove the generated binaries
 $ make clean
 ```
 As I progress through different mathematical operations I will provide more